 - a) pool the assets contributed by various entities that are not under common control, and - b) use those assets to provide benefits to employees of more than one entity, on the basis that contribution and benefit levels are determined without regard to the identity of the entity that employs the employees concerned.

-net book value

-net defined benefit liability (asset)
+net book value net defined benefit liability (asset) See 'carrying amount'.

-The deficit or surplus, adjusted for any effect of limiting a net defined benefit asset to the asset ceiling.
+net interest on the net defined benefit liability (asset) The deficit or surplus, adjusted for any effect of limiting a net defined benefit asset to the asset ceiling.